 1. Being ready to bowl when it’s your turn so you don’t hold anyone up.
-If you need to use the rest room, get a snack, or bring a money envelope over to the league treasurer for examples, please let a team member know so if they want to skip your turn and keep the rhythm going they can do so, and then you can just take your turn when you have returned.
+If you need to use the rest room, get a snack, or bring a money envelope over to the league treasurer for examples, please let a team member know so if you're not back to your set of lanes when it's your turn to bowl, your team will have the option to skip your turn and keep the rhythm going (and then you can just take your turn when you have returned), or they can just wait for you to get back.

 2. Staying on your own approach and lane and don’t wander off your bowling area onto someone else’s lane.
-I have seen this happen and people almost running into each other, how rude!
+I have seen this happen.
+Some bowlers back up to watch their shot and almost run into someone trying to bowl on the lane next to them, how rude!
+It's best to wait at the foul line until your shot is completely finished, then turn around and walk back to the ball return.

 3. When having several balls in your bag, please do NOT keep them all on the rack at the same time.
-Keep them down below the rack or in your bag until you need one of them, and then switch.
-Some people get upset if there are too many balls up on the rack because when the balls come back they can come up the ball return very quickly and knock one of them off and hit someone’s foot!
+Please keep them down below the rack or in your bag until you need one of them, and then switch.
+Some people get upset if there are too many balls up on the rack because when the balls come back after a shot, they can come up the ball return very quickly and knock one of the balls off and could hit someone’s foot if someone is standing close to the ball return!

 6. NOT eating or drinking when in the sitting area or near the lane.
-Do that over at the tables provided in the back part of the lanes.(It’s also good practice that if you bowl with your right hand, practice eating with your left hand and visa versa.
-You might not be able to hold onto the ball after eating some greasy French fries!).
+Eat at the tables provided in the back part of the lanes.(It’s also good practice that if you bowl with your right hand, practice eating with your left hand and visa versa).
+You might not be able to hold onto the ball after eating some greasy French fries!

-7. Leaving wet boots and shoes out of the bowling area.
-Stepping in any moisture can make bowling shoes stick on the lane and you might go over the foul line or fall onto the lane.
+7. Leaving wet boots and shoes out of the bowling area!!
+Stepping in any moisture can make bowling shoes stick on the lane and if you step in any wetness with your sliding shoe, there's a good chance that you might go over the foul line or fall onto the lane.

-8. NOT using someone else’s equipment without asking them.
+8. NOT using someone else’s equipment without asking them first.

 9. NOT putting your hand down in the ball return if a ball is stuck.
 Contact the front desk area who always has a mechanic on hand that will do the job.